Applethal/Colver/readme.md

 $$

 Support for bounded variable simplex mode is available.
 To enable it, simply add a new parameter in the input file right after the `constraints count`.
-After inputting the constraints, in a new line add the keyword `BOUNDS`, `bounded variables count`, where the latter should be identical to the number stated in the header.
+After inputting the constraints to denote how many bounded variables your model has, in a new line add the keyword `BOUNDS`, `bounded variables count`, where the latter should be identical to the number stated in the header.
 Each line is associated to a bounded variable and is interpreted as such: `Variable index, Lower bound, Upper bound`.
-The `Variable index` is 1-indexed.
+The `Variable index` uses the 1-indexed system.

 ### Example 3: